Is pruning tomato plants necessary? That depends upon several factors which we'll discuss below.

 First, identify the sucker you’re going to remove.

-Ideally, the sucker will be about 1 to 3 inches in length.
-If it’s much shorter than an inch, don’t bother with it yet; it will probably just grow back.
+Ideally, the sucker will be about 1 to 3 inches in length, as shown in the photo.
+(If it’s much shorter than an inch, don’t even bother with it yet; it will probably just grow back.)

 Just pinch the base of the sucker between thumb and forefinger, and snap it off by bending it to one side.

 Unless you’ve gotten behind with the job and the suckers are large, there’s no need to use pruning shears.
 And that’s an advantage, because you could potentially spread a disease from one plant to another by using pruning shears.

 Pruning tomato plants in the morning offers 2 advantages: